adrien-gide/Detect_Code_Clone/README.md

 The class `Duplifinder` inherit the sdsl-lite class `cst_sada`.
 It allows us to use the methods and the types provided by this class.

-* bwt : implementation using wavelet tree and Burrow's and Wheeler's Transform (BWT).
-An implementation of wavelet tree was provided by [SDSL-lite library][sdsl] but wasn't doing what we need to do, so there our own implementation (not complete for a wavelet tree but functionnal).
+* bwt : implementation using wavelet tree and BWT.
+An implementation of wavelet tree was provided by [SDSL-lite library][sdsl] but wasn't doing what we needed to do, so there our own implementation (not complete for a wavelet tree but functionnal).
+The BWT implementation is the one from [SDSL-lite][sdsl].
 The solution is not finished and has bugs.
 Because of that, it's the slowest solution, but not the most memory-expensive.
 Source files :
     + Duplifinder_v2.cpp
     + Duplifinder_v2.hpp